 While grain moths aren’t harmful to us, their existence in pantry food can be hard to challenge.
-Therefore, you’ll need to get rid of them as soon as you find out about them.
+Therefore, you’ll need to get rid of pantry moths and other insects like clothes moths as soon as you find out about them.

 Hopefully, after reading our guide, you should be able to dispose of grain moths and prevent them from ever returning to your cabinets.

-To view a full line of our organic pest control traps, CLICK HERE!
+To view a full line of our organic pantry moth traps, CLICK HERE!